 Though you should avoid artificially overflowing your page with keywords, there are certain places on the page where using them is still considered a strategic advantage.
 These are:

-a.
-Page URL- The URL of this page is www.entrepreneurhandbook.com/what-is-seo/ Guess which keywords we’re trying to rank for with this article?
+- Page URL – The URL of this page is www.entrepreneurhandbook.com/what-is-seo/ Guess which keywords we’re trying to rank for with this article?

-b. <Title> tag- if it makes sense, try including your primary keywords in the title.
+- <Title> tag – if it makes sense, try including your primary keywords in the title.
 Once again, check out the title of this post for reference.

-c.
-Image alt text- rather than the title (or the caption) of the image, image alt text isn’t usually visible to the user, but rather appears when the image won’t load for whatever reason.
+- Image alt text – Rather than the title (or the caption) of the image, image alt text isn’t usually visible to the user, but rather appears when the image won’t load for whatever reason.
 Google has previously confirmed it almost exclusively uses alt text to understand what an image is about.

-d.
-Body copy– i.e. having keywords in the actual text.
-Again, this does not mean keyword stuffing, which Google nowadays penalizes anyway.
-It just means your keywords are likely to naturally find their way into text.
+- Body copy – i.e. having keywords in the actual text.
+Again, this does not mean keyword stuffing, which Google nowadays penalises anyway.
+It just means your keywords are likely to naturally find their way into the text.
 How is anyone supposed to write an article on cooking filet mignon without including the words ‘cooking’ and ‘fillet mignon’ multiple times throughout the post?
-Google is really good at recognizing synonyms and related phrases as well, so you should definitely not feel compelled to sacrifice the quality of your text by heavily tampering with keywords.
+Google is really good at recognising synonyms and related phrases as well, so you should definitely not feel compelled to sacrifice the quality of your text by heavily tampering with keywords.